Complete Financial Questionnaire

 illness_benefits

-Sometimes finding information on government websites can feel a bit like a hero’s journey straight out of your favourite fantasy novel.
+Sometimes finding information on illness benefits from government benefits websites can feel a bit like a hero’s journey straight out of your favourite fantasy novel.

 If you don’t have enough PSRI contributions (for example if you’ve been out of work to raise your demon spawn have a family), other options exist that depend on a means test/an examination of how much you’re earning.